Nikolai Vavilov

+Vavilov became the youngest member of the Academy of Sciences of the Soviet Union.
+He was a member of the USSR Central Executive Committee, a recipient of the Lenin Prize, and president of All-Union Geographical Society.
+He was a fellow of the Royal Society and of the Royal Society of Edinburgh.

 Vavilov's work was criticized by Trofim Lysenko, whose anti-Mendelian concepts of plant biology had won favor with Joseph Stalin.
 As a result, Vavilov was arrested and subsequently sentenced to death in July 1941.
 Although his sentence was commuted to twenty years' imprisonment, he died in prison in 1943.
-In 1955 his death sentence was retroactively pardoned under Nikita Khrushchev.
-By the 1960s his reputation was publicly rehabilitated and he began to be hailed as a hero of Soviet science.
+In 1955, his death sentence was retroactively pardoned under Nikita Khrushchev.
+By the late 1950s, his reputation was publicly rehabilitated, and he began to be hailed as a hero of Soviet science.

 Early years and education

-Vavilov was born into a merchant family in Moscow, the older brother of physicist Sergey Ivanovich Vavilov.
+Nikolai Vavilov was born on 25 November 1887 into a merchant family in Moscow, the older brother of physicist Sergey Ivanovich Vavilov.
 Despite his strict upbringing in the Orthodox Church, he was an atheist.

 His father had grown up in poverty due to recurring crop failures and food rationing, and Vavilov became obsessed from an early age with ending famine.

 Vavilov entered the Petrovskaya Agricultural Academy (now the Russian State Agrarian University – Moscow Timiryazev Agricultural Academy) in 1906.
-During this time he became known for carrying a pet lizard in his pocket wherever he went.
+During this time, he became known for carrying a pet lizard in his pocket wherever he went.
 He graduated from the Petrovka in 1910 with a dissertation on snails as pests.
 From 1911 to 1912, he worked at the Bureau for Applied Botany and at the Bureau of Mycology and Phytopathology.
-From 1913 to 1914 he travelled in Europe and studied plant immunity, in collaboration with the British biologist William Bateson, who helped establish the science of genetics.
+From 1913 to 1914, he travelled in Europe and studied plant immunity, in collaboration with the British biologist William Bateson, who helped establish the science of genetics.

 Academic career

-From 1917 to 1920, he was a professor at the Faculty of Agronomy, University of Saratov.
-From 1924 to 1935 he was the director of the Lenin All-Union Academy of Agricultural Sciences at Leningrad.
-Impressed with the work of Canadian phytopathologist Margaret Newton on wheat stem rust, in 1930 he attempted to hire her to work at the institute, offering a good salary and perks such as a camel caravan for her travel.
-She declined, but visited the institute in 1933 for three months to train 50 students in her research.

-While developing his theory on the centers of origin of cultivated plants, Vavilov organized a series of botanical-agronomic expeditions and collected seeds from every corner of the globe.
-In 1927, he presented the centers of origin to the public on the Fifth International Congress of Genetics in Berlin (V. Internationaler Kongress für Vererbungswissenschaft Berlin).
-In Leningrad, he created the world's largest collection of plant seeds.
-Vavilov also formulated the law of homologous series in variation.
-He was a member of the USSR Central Executive Committee, President of All-Union Geographical Society, and a recipient of the Lenin Prize.